buba-vms/deploy-react-app-btp-tutorial/README.md

 }
 ```

-* finally you'll need an `manifest.yaml` file to deploy the approuter to btp using cloud foundry, so create it inside `approuter` with the following content
+* finally you'll need a `manifest.yaml` file to deploy the approuter to btp using Cloud foundry, so create it inside `approuter` with the following content
 ```yaml
 applications:
   # Application Router